-The above lists are the number of credits that students must take in order to complete the B.A. in Biblical Studies (BABS) degree with certain concentrations and minors.
+The above lists are the number of credits that students must take in order to complete the A.A. in Theology and Ministry (AATM) degree.

 A student who has taken courses at a previous institution must submit an official transcript to the Admissions Department to determine which credits are eligible to be transferred.